ptrkrlsrd/prominent/README.md

 # prominent
-## Go microservice for getting the 3 most prominent colors of an image
+## Microservice for getting the n most prominent colors of an image